oroinc/documentation/user/back-office/dashboards/widgets/recent-calls.rst

 The Recent Calls widget displays the list of recently logged calls.

 .. image:: /user/img/dashboards/recent_calls.png
+   :alt: A sample of the Recent Calls widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: